Thanks for visiting!

 • Have the important things listed on your card: typically this would be your first and last name, your cellphone number and email.

 • Use an easy-to-read font for phone number and email.
-This need not mean a boring generic font - slab fonts combine a fun look with readability, for example.
+This need not mean a boring generic font - slab fonts combine a fun family-oriented style with readability, for example.
 You don't want your new contact to accidentally reach out to a stranger due to reading the phone number or email incorrectly.

 • In particular, make sure the number 1 and the letter l are clearly distinguishable, and likewise the number 0 and the letter o.
 If only one of these appears in your email address, it should be clear at a glance which one it is.